jadecobra/python_tdd_exercises/source/data_structures/none.rst

   .. code-block:: python

-    AssertionError: "text" is not None
+    AssertionError: 'text' is not None

   I make the test pass